JadenD5321/JadenD5321/README.md

 - 👋 Hi, I’m Jaden Dodoo-Tawiah
 - 👀 I’m interested in Data Science, Artificial intellignece, Machine learning and building ios applications
 - 🌱 I’m currently learning iOS applications and Python
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on different projects with software engineers and participate in many hackathons that would improve my technical knowledge.
 - 📫 How to reach me
 Email:jadendodoo@gmail.com
 Linkedln: https://www.linkedin.com/in/jaden-dodoo-tawiah-19866b22b/